 The tool we recommend for this task is GTMetrix.
 It will give insight into what is wrong on your site.
 If you believe your site is not performing well, it’s very possible that one of the reported issues from GTMetrix is related to the common problems listed above.

 But even though solutions are mentioned all over the web, it’s not always easy to fix them on your own.
 Improving the speed of a page is an art.
 It requires careful planning about how a certain change will affect the site in both usage and speed.

 Sometimes deactivating a bad plugin is the worst thing you can do.
 Enter the white screen of death – a fatal error on your site that can be easily solved by a developer but one that should probably never have happened in the first place.

 We use the best practices to ensure that a site is operating as expected at all times, and if a problem arises we can fix it quickly.
-If you find your site loads slowly and has a hard time of dealing on your own or you don’t want to risk breaking it, make sure to get in touch with us.
+If you find your website load speed to be subpar and have a hard time dealing on your own or you don’t want to risk breaking it, make sure to get in touch with us.